edgedb/easy-edgedb/chapter5/index.md

 db> select <datetime>'2020-12-06T22:12:10Z';
 ```

-The `T` inside there is just a separator, and the `Z` at the end stands for "zero timeline".
+The `T` inside there is just a separator between date and time (in other words, `T` is where the _Time_ starts), and the `Z` at the end stands for "zero timeline".
 That means that it is 0 different (offset) from UTC: in other words, it _is_ UTC.

 One other way to get a `datetime` is to use the `to_datetime()` function. {eql:func}`Here is its signature <docs:std::to_datetime>`, which shows that there are six ways to make a `datetime` with this function depending on how you want to make it.
 EdgeDB will know which one of the six you have chosen depending on what input you give it.

-By the way, you'll notice one unfamiliar type inside called a {eql:type}` ``decimal`` <docs:std::decimal>` type.
-This is a float with "arbitrary precision", meaning that you can give it as many numbers after the decimal point as you want.
+Let's do a quick detour before getting back to datetime.
+Inside the `to_datetime()` function you'll notice one unfamiliar type inside called a {eql:type}` ``decimal`` <docs:std::decimal>` type.
+A decimal is a float with "arbitrary precision", meaning that you can give it as many numbers after the decimal point as you want.
 This is because float types on computers [become imprecise after a while](https://www.youtube.com/watch?v=PZRI1IfStY0&ab_channel=Computerphile) thanks to rounding errors.
 This example shows it:

 ```edgeql-repl
 edgedb> select 6.777777777777777; # Good so far